wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     access: r
     description: "The 'nbt' value (short for Named Binary Tag) is a table of entity-specifc key-value pairs also called [data tags](https://minecraft.gamepedia.com/Commands#Data_tags).
+    The nbt property is readonly but gives you a modifiable copy of the internal value.
+You can change the contents, but to activate them you have to assign the modified table to the entity by using the [putNbt()](/modules/Entity/#putNbt) function.
     "
 functions:
   - name: move